jonmallen313/host-based-detection-sysmon/README.md

 Event ID 26 (File Deletion)

-Sample Logs
+Screenshots
-The repository includes sample logs and screenshots showing the logs generated from the simulated attack scenarios.
+The repository includes screenshots showing the logs generated from the simulated attack scenarios.
 These are located in the /screenshots directory.

 MITRE ATT&CK Mapping
 This section maps the Sysmon event IDs generated during the attack simulations to corresponding techniques in the MITRE ATT&CK framework.
 The table below provides a detailed overview of the attack techniques we simulated and their corresponding event IDs.